 Add /remove cells as required Provide details of additional measures implemented to protect staff?
 Frequency Resources required Who is responsible?
 Completed Reception Rostering/staff rotation e.g. Staggered start/stop times and break times, e.g. A and B teams and consistent work groups/teams.
 Manager with staff consultation Working from home Vulnerable staff e.g. Where vulnerable (at-risk) staff may have the opportunity to work from home this opportunity is extended, or duties are redeployed to accommodate for their needs.
+Employer
-Employer Break times and areas e.g. Areas of appropriate size and space for physical distancing is provided for staff breaks.
-Manager with staff consultation

-Mandatory staff training and understanding of COVID e.g. Businesses will provide training on COVID-19 management including a basic understanding of the pathogen, how COVID-19 is transmitted, how to prevent transmission and, how to respond to a suspected COVID-19 infection.
+Add /remove cells as required Provide details of additional measures implemented to protect staff?
+Frequency Resources required Who is responsible?
+Completed Break times and areas e.g. Areas of appropriate size and space for physical distancing is provided for staff breaks.
+Manager with staff consultation Mandatory staff training and understanding of COVID e.g. Businesses will provide training on COVID-19 management including a basic understanding of the pathogen, how COVID-19 is transmitted, how to prevent transmission and, how to respond to a suspected COVID-19 infection.
 ALL staff must sign off that they have agreed to COVID-19 safety procedures. e.g. Updated training, policies and procedures Manager with staff consultation e.g. TAFE QLD COVID Safe Mandatory training for dining within two weeks of starting employment TAFE Qld website Meetings e.g. Face-to-face meetings are avoided, where unavoidable they take place outdoors or in large spaces where physical distancing can be maintained.
 Influenza vaccinations e.g. The business supports/recommends staff receive an influenza vaccine.
-Manager with staff consultation Protocol for staff (or customer) presenting to the business unwell (including self-quarantine measures) e.g. Management has adopted management plans for potential COVID-19 cases, including but not limited to: Immediate isolation of the potential case, Distribution of PPE for any staff in contact, Immediate advice and liaison with appropriate public health authorities, and, Thorough cleaning of the surrounding environment.
-See more information pg 13 of this plan Contact tracing e.g. Suggest staff use the COVID Safe app on their personal devices, though this is not mandatory. e.g. mandatory to keep contact tracing information outlined in this document for 56 days which must be produced in a stated timeframe as requested by public health officers.
 Manager with staff consultation

+Add /remove cells as required Provide details of additional measures implemented to protect staff?
+Frequency Resources required Who is responsible?
+Completed Protocol for staff (or customer) presenting to the business unwell (including self-quarantine measures) e.g. Management has adopted management plans for potential COVID-19 cases, including but not limited to: Immediate isolation of the potential case, Distribution of PPE for any staff in contact, Immediate advice and liaison with appropriate public health authorities, and, Thorough cleaning of the surrounding environment.
+See more information pg.
+13 of this plan Contact tracing e.g. Suggest staff use the COVID Safe app on their personal devices, though this is not mandatory. e.g. mandatory to keep contact tracing information outlined in this document for 56 days which must be produced in a stated timeframe as requested by public health officers.
+Manager with staff consultation Personal Protective Equipment e.g. Staff are correctly trained on use of PPE and encouraged to use Manager

-Personal Protective Equipment e.g. Staff are correctly trained on use of PPE and encouraged to use Manager Personal hygiene e.g. Staff have own stock of personal hygiene products and facilities separate to those for guest use (i.e. hand sanitizers, hand washing stations, toilets) Staff personal safety e.g. The business requires all staff to adhere to their personal safety responsibilities and the general community advice regarding COVID- 19, and to Manager with staff consultation Actively engage in additional safety training, Provide immediate advice about illness, contact with infection or vulnerability to COVID-19, Remain up-to-date with, and adhere to, relevant safe practice and health guidelines within the business, and the broader community, and Raise any Covid-related personal or customer safety concerns directly with their manager/employer, Access to support for psychological wellbeing.
+Add /remove cells as required Provide details of additional measures implemented to protect staff?
+Frequency Resources required Who is responsible?
+Completed Personal hygiene e.g. Staff have own stock of personal hygiene products and facilities separate to those for guest use (i.e. hand sanitisers, hand washing stations, toilets) Staff personal safety e.g. The business requires all staff to adhere to their personal safety responsibilities and the general community advice regarding COVID-19, and to Actively engage in additional safety training, Provide immediate advice about illness, contact with infection or vulnerability to COVID-19, Remain up-to-date with, and adhere to, relevant safe practice and health guidelines within the business, and the broader community, and Raise any COVID-related personal or customer safety concerns directly with their manager/employer, Access to support for psychological wellbeing.
+Manager with staff consultation